AVSLab/basilisk/src/simulation/dynamics/_GeneralModuleFiles/gravityEffector.rst

       - :ref:`SpicePlanetStateMsgPayload`
       - central planet body state output message

-The gravity effector contains a list of :ref:`GravBodyData` objects which contain the planet mass and size properties etc.
+The gravity effector contains a list of ``GravBodyData`` objects which contain the planet mass and size properties etc.
-The following table lists the Spice planet ephemeris input message that can be connected to a :ref:`GravBodyData` object.
+The following table lists the Spice planet ephemeris input message that can be connected to a ``GravBodyData`` object.
 If no message is connected, then the planet has zero position and orientation information by default.

 .. list-table:: Module I/O Messages